jeffreytse/jekyll-jeffreytse-blog/_posts/2022-11-25-the-handbook-of-software-architecture.md

 > You Aren't Gonna Need It

+### Progressive Optimization

+> Premature optimization is the root of all evil. - Donald Knuth

+Don't think about possible optimizations when writing a program, but focus on making sure the code is clean, correct, readable, and easy to understand.
+If you find it's too big or too slow after you've written it, then think about how to optimize it.

+In many areas, you can get 80% of the results with 20% of the effort (sometimes it can be the 10/90 rule).
+Whenever you want to optimize code, first use a profiling tool to find out where 80% of the execution time is spent, so you know where to focus your optimization efforts.

+Do remember that the slight performance improvement is not worth sacrificing the clarity, cleanliness, readability and understanding of the code.

+### Expose Problem As Soon As Possible

+> A dead program is usually less harmful than a sick program.

+One of the benefits of detecting problems early is that you can crash sooner.

+When your code discovers that something that was supposedly impossible has happened, your program is no longer viable, and everything it does from that point on becomes suspect, so terminate it as quickly as possible.

+### Contract-Oriented Design

+Writing "shy code" is beneficial, shyness works in two ways:

+- Do not exposing yourself to others.
+- Do not interacting with too many people.

+#### Orthogonality

+> Orthogonality is a property of a system that allows its components to be
+> developed, tested, and maintained independently of each other.

+"Orthogonality" is a concept in software design, which means that the various parts of the system should be independent of each other and not interfere with each other.
+Modifying one part should not affect other parts; adding a function should not make the system more complex or more difficult to maintain.

+When introducing third-party toolkits and libraries, make sure they do not destroy the independence and clear boundaries between parts of the system.

+Organize your code into minimal organizational units (modules) and limit the interactions between them so that if one module must be replaced later due to a compromise, the other modules will continue to work.

+The Law of Demeter:

+The Law of Demeter, also known as the "Law of Demeter" or the "Principle of Least Knowledge", is a guiding principle of object-oriented design.
+It emphasizes that an object should know as little as possible about other objects, interact only with its direct friends (classes), and avoid direct communication with unfamiliar objects.

+#### Assertive Programming

+> Don't assume, prove.
+If it can't happen, use assertions to ensure it doesn't
+> happen.

+Assertive programming is a programming practice that uses assertions to ensure that certain conditions hold true at runtime.
+Assertions are used to check for conditions that should never happen, such as invalid input or application state.
+If an assertion fails, it indicates a bug in the code that needs to be fixed.
+Assertions are typically used during development and testing phases, and can be disabled in production environments to improve performance.

+Implicit assumptions:

+> Don't program by accident and assumption, program by deliberation.

+> Don't use wizard code you don't understand, it make you regress to programming
+> by coincidence.

+People at all levels work with many assumptions in their heads - but these assumptions are rarely documented and often conflict between different developers.
+Assumptions that are not based on clear facts are the bane of all projects.

+Assertive programming helps to catch bugs early in the development process and that the code behaves as expected.

+__In addition to adding assertions, please keep them turned on__.
+Because your first line of defense is to check for any possible errors, and your second line of defense is to use assertions to try to detect errors you missed.
+Although earlier assertions come with some performance cost, don't turn them off.

+#### Defensive Programming

+> It's a kind of contract-oriented programming in essence.

+Defensive programming is a programming practice intended to ensure the continuing function of a piece of software under unforeseen or unpredictable circumstances.

+### Configuration-oriented Design

+> Put abstractions in code and details in metadata.

+> Postpone definition of most details until the last possible moment, and keep details as “soft” as possible—as easy to change as possible.

+It's also called "Metadata-oriented Design", which is a design principle that emphasizes the separation of configuration and code.
+The idea is to put abstractions in code and details in metadata, allowing for greater flexibility and maintainability.
+This approach allows developers to change the behavior of the system without modifying the code itself, making it easier to adapt to changing requirements and environments.

 ### IoC (Inversion of Control)

 ### High cohesion & Low coupling

+### GoF Design Patterns

 ## Architecture Patterns